payu-india/CMS-Chatbot/docs/v2 web integration/v2-payu-hosted-checkout-integration/v2-payu-hosted-api-integration-steps.md

 1. **Make the transaction request to PayU** - Send payment details to PayU and redirect customers to PayU checkout page
 2. **Verify the payment** - After payment, verify the transaction details using PayU's verification API

-## Step 1: Make the Transaction Request to PayU
+## Step 1: Make the transaction request to PayU

 ### Environment URLs